veritrans/veritrans-android/documentation.md

   To perform transaction using bank transfer method follow the steps given below:
   * Create the instance of veritrans library using VeritransBuilder class.
-  * Create instance of TransactionRequest and add required fields like ItemDetail, shipping address etc.
+  * Create instance of TransactionRequest and add required fields like item details, shipping address etc.
-  * Then add Transaction details in previously retrieved veritrans object using
+  * Then add Transaction details in previously created veritrans object using
     ```
     mVeritransSDK.setTransactionRequest(TransactionRequest);
     ```
-  * Then execute Transaction using
+  * Then execute Transaction using following method and add transaction callback to get response back.
     ```
     mVeritransSDK.paymentUsingPermataBank(MainActivity.this, new TransactionCallback() {